Why is the feeling of accomplishment so important?

 Why is a sense of accomplishment so rare?

 Some jobs naturally don’t receive as much praise.
-Those in front-facing roles, for example, are more likely to receive direct praise for their work, whereas those in finance or managerial roles might not receive as much direct praise.
+Those in front-facing roles, for example, are more likely to receive direct praise for their work than those in finance or managerial roles.

-But that doesn’t mean that those people don’t need or deserve the same level of recognition for their accomplishments - in fact, it’s more likely that they need even more praise as their achievements are less instantly tangible.
-Without that crucial sense of recognition for your work, it can be easy to feel demoralised and disengaged with your work.
+But that doesn’t mean, different roles don’t require or deserve the same level of recognition for their accomplishments – in fact, it’s more likely that they need even more praise as their achievements take longer to come to fruition.
+When recognition for work is lacking, it's easy for people to fall into cycles of feeling demoralised and disengaged.

 Create a sense of accomplishment through employee reward and recognition